popolo-project/popolo-spec/specs/organization.md

   </tbody>
 </table>

 <p class="note" id="note1">1.
-According to <a href="http://www.epimorphics.com/web/wiki/organization-ontology-first-draft">a developer blog</a>, the United Kingdom <a href="http://www.w3.org/TR/vocab-org/#acknowledgements">chose</a> the spelling "organization", despite the common usage of the "s" spelling in British English, because it is the spelling that is acceptable to all versions of English.
+According to <a href="http://www.epimorphics.com/web/wiki/organization-ontology-first-draft">a developer blog</a>, the United Kingdom <a href="http://www.w3.org/TR/vocab-org/#acknowledgements">chose</a> the spelling "organization", despite the common usage of the "s" spelling in British English, because the spelling is acceptable to all versions of English.
 American English uses a "z", whereas both "z" and "s" spellings are correct in British English.
 The "z" spelling is preferred by the <abbr title="Oxford English Dictionary">OED</abbr>.</p>
 <p class="note" id="note2">2.
 The Organization ontology defines the inverse property <code>org:hasSubOrganization</code>.</p>
 <p class="note" id="note3">3. <code>vcard:deathDate</code> could have been used for date of dissolution, but <code>deathDate</code> is an unusual term for an organization.</p>